picymru/website/content/events/swanseajam-2016.md

 ### Schedule
 We have an action packed schedule lined up, we're just waiting for confirmations!
 Stay tuned!

+### FAQs
+#### What are my transport/parking options getting to the event?
+##### By Rail
+Getting to the venue by rail has never been easier, with Swansea Railway Station a 4 minute walk away!

+#### The name on the registration/ticket doesn't match the attendee.
+Is that okay?
+Perfectly fine!

+#### I'd love to talk at the event / have an idea / would love to help!
+Great!
+We'd love to hear from you, just drop us an e-mail to hello@picymru.org.uk

 ### At a glance
 #### When
 Sunday, 15 May 2016 from 10:00 to 16:00 (BST)